serokell/blog-posts/typed-lambda-calculus/article.md

 ## Polymorphic lambda-calculi

+> Double-barreled names in science may be special for two reasons: some belong to ideas so subtle that they required two collaborators to develop; and some belong to ideas so sublime that they possess two independent discoverers.
+> \[...
+T]he Hindley-Milner type system and the Girard-Reynolds polymorphic lambda calculus \[are the] ideas of the second sort.
+>
+> -- Philip Wadler, "The Girard-Reynolds Isomorphism"

-Polymorphism, essentially, is the ability of the type system to represent terms that can have arbitrary types.
+Polymorphism, essentially, is the ability of the type system to deal with terms that can have arbitrary types.
-Practically speaking, a fully-typed program will not have any terms with polymorphic types, as it is, essentially, a placeholder.
+Practically speaking, a fully-typed program will not have any terms with polymorphic types, as a polymorphic type is basically a placeholder to be replaced with concrete types during compilation.
-But its parts, especially during type checking or type inference, might.
+But parts of a program, especially during type checking or type inference, might have polymorphic types.

 We need to distinguish two different kinds of polymorphism (Strachey, 2000):